Estimated reading time: 3 minutes 20 seconds.

 Due to your retirement being a considerable distance for you, keep in mind that compounding interest is to your benefit.

 The chart below begins with an initial $5,000 contribution to a Roth IRA.
 Assuming an investment with continuing growth of 5% annually, after 55 years the savings are substantial.

 As you can see, your initial investment could potentially turn into $73,178 by the time you retire.
 What is even more surprising is that this growth is without any additional contributions.
 Consider the growth if you were to continue making annual contributions.
 Or, if you were to make an investment achieving 8% growth, those funds would turn into $344,569.

 Keep in mind, you will most likely not be able to retire on the same amount of savings that previous generations did, due to inflation.
 Some financial advisors estimate that you will need to save as much as seven times more than those who retired before you.

 As you can see, retirement considerations and savings are crucial even at this early stage in your life.
-Continue educating yourself by reading articles on retirement planning through a self-directed IRA in The Entrust Group Learning Center.
+Continue educating yourself by reading articles on retirement planning through a Self-Directed IRA in our Learning Center.
 For further information on IRA plans visit our Self-Directed Plans for Individuals page.